Katie85/www.thecomfortcupboard.com.au/_posts/2020-08-16-ferrero-noshares.md

 Roll the balls in the coarsely chopped hazelnuts pressing them in to help them stick.

 Dip each ball in the melted chocolate a place on a tray lined with baking paper.
-Set in the fridge or freezer if you can't wait and really want to eat one.
+Set in the fridge, or freezer if you can't wait and really want to eat one.

 Roll the balls in the gold leaf.